 A gesture is defined as a movement of the hand, arm, body, head, or face that is expressive of an idea, opinion, or emotion.
 When delivering a speech your body language should look natural and be consistent with the meaning of what’s being said.

 For example there are many ways of using your arms, hands and facial expressions to highlight a core message.
 By being expressive with gestures your voice will come alive and the speech will turn into a performance that your audience enjoys.
-Your audience will then become more attentive to your message.
+Your audience will become more attentive as a result.

 To be most effective, gestures should be made above the elbow and away from the body.
 They should be full and varied rather than partial and repetitious.
 Some examples of gestures include: